Globik/kore-mediasoup/README.md

 So far so good, I have replaced the UnixStreamSocket interface with the [uv\_callback](https://github.com/litesync/uv_callback) interface.

-In plan, for the binary streaming from the mediasoup lib stuff to use the build-in kore's socket.
+In plan, to use the kore's build-in socket for some binary streams from the mediasoup's worker.